 Then you’ll move on to defining your UVP.
 Try to settle on a clear and compelling message that encapsulates what you’re all about.
 Make it clear to the early adopter you’re trying to sway, what benefits they’ll get out of buying into what you’re selling.
 Further on, suppress the desire of fully filling out the solution box.
 For starters, document how your prototypical customer solves the given problem at the moment and assess the capabilities you need to present in order to make good on the promise made in the UVP.
 You’ll also be settling on the key metrics to measure your solution’s success rate soon enough.
 They should enable you to fully perform, while not interfering with your cost structure.

-Your communication tactics should be centered around your customer segment and their behaviour, in order for your message to reach them properly.
+Your communication tactics should be centred around your customer segment and their behaviour, in order for your message to reach them properly.
 Also, don’t shy away from putting a price tag on the value your MVP brings to its users.
 An MVP might only cover the basics of a business idea, but it’s the basics that make or break the entire plan.
 The right price will set the right expectations for your customers and the right positioning of your brand.

 The final note in your lean canvas will probably be the Unfair Advantage box.
-You need to undergo an in depth research of your MVP and your preferred customer base, in order to grasp what makes you stand out in the crowd.
+You need to undergo an in-depth research of your MVP and your preferred customer base, in order to grasp what makes you stand out in the crowd.
 That is what the lean canvas is for.
 By the end of filling it out, you’ll be able to answer this question: What can you bring to the table that your competitors won’t?

 Learn more about how to master the lean canvas in the first chapter of our Startup Theory series.